(All fields required)

 Please enter your name.

-The Brain and Spinal Tumor Program at Cincinnati Children’s provides leading-edge, comprehensive care for children and young adults.
-Through innovative research and clinical care, we are improving treatment and long-term outcomes for patients with brain and spinal tumors.
+The Brain Tumor Center at Cincinnati Children’s provides leading-edge, comprehensive care for children and young adults.
+Through innovative research and clinical care, we are improving treatment and long-term outcomes for patients with brain tumors.

 The program serves approximately 800 patients from a broad geographic area.
 Some are newly diagnosed, and others come seeking novel therapies for recurrent tumors.
 Our physicians, researchers and other members of the medical team offer the full spectrum of the most technologically advanced care available.
 For example, the BrainSUITE at Cincinnati Children’s creates precise three-dimensional maps of the brain and safely guides our neurosurgeons in the removal of complex tumors.
 Cincinnati Children’s was the first pediatric hospital in the world to offer this technology.